 - The Joker as depicted in The Dark Knight proves conclusively that you don't have to be even remotely on the side of good to embody this trope.
 The movie goes to great lengths to deny that the Joker has any backstory whatsoever, even having the Joker himself lampoon the idea by twice (and nearly three times) giving mutually contradictory explanations of how he got his signature scars.

 - Yoda in Star Wars.
 Every single alien in the cantina scene of A New Hope has been given a name, a species, and an extensive backstory in the Expanded Universe, but we don't even know what species Yoda is.
 He's just some little old green guy who happens to be the most powerful Jedi who ever lived.
 And George Lucas intends it to stay that way; Yoda's history is officially off-limits.
+The novel I, Jedi mentions via a Holocron that significant elements of Yoda's backstory are known (at least to some) in-universe, but while the book's first-person narrator says that the tale of how Yoda became a Jedi was very interesting he shares absolutely none of that story with the readers.

 - Mystery Men: The Sphinx has two superpowers, apparently: he can slice guns apart with his mind, and "He's terribly mysterious".